 from Bell’s Life in London, and Sporting Chronicle (London) – 6th November 1825

-The noun Paul Pry denotes an inquisitive person; one of its synonyms is nosey parker.
 The English clergyman and schoolmaster Ebenezer Cobham Brewer (1810-97) defined Paul Pry in Dictionary of Phrase and Fable (1st edition – London, 1870):

 An idle, meddlesome fellow, who has no occupation of his own, and is always interfering with other folk’s business.—John Poole, “Paul Pry” (a comedy).